Health Care Flexible Spending Account & Dependent Care Assistance Program

 - Change in you or your spouse’s employment status

 A family status change, however, will not allow you to change the default, nor enroll in the FSA mid-year.
 You may only change the contribution election you made during the enrollment period.
 The change must be consistent with the family status change.
-If you have an HRA and this ends with the event, you may be allowed to establish an FSA.

 However, for the DCAP, a qualifying family status change does allow you to enroll or make a change in the DCAP account mid-year.
 The change must be consistent with the family status change.

 If you qualify to change your elections due to an event, contact the University Human Resources Service Center by calling 515-294-4800 / 877-477-7485 and ask to speak to a Benefits Consultant to obtain the appropriate form.
-Remember you must do this within the 60-day timeframe.
+Remember you must do this within the 31-day timeframe.

 - Estimate anticipated out-of-pocket medical, prescription drug, dental, vision and/or eligible over-the-counter item expenses for the year.